 European legislation establishes the maximum air pollution levels allowed in the EU.
 In the case of PM2.5, annual mean concentrations should not exceed 25 µg/m3.
 The annual limit for NO2 concentrations is 40 µg/m3.

 European standards are set by EU legislation and are mandatory for all member states.
 WHO guidelines are just recommendations.
-Though the recommended level is the same for NO2 (40 µg/m3), this is not the case for PM2.5, where the WHO guidelines (10 µg/m3) are more restrictive—and therefore provide better health protection—than the EU legislation, especially after the update of the WHO Global Air Quality Guidelines published in September 2021.
+The maximum reference levels of air pollution recommended by the WHO are much more restrictive—and therefore provide better health protection—than the EU legislation, especially after the update of the WHO Global Air Quality Guidelines published in September 2021.

-The study considered the WHO guidelines because the maximum recommended level for PM2.5 concentrations is lower in the WHO guidelines than in the EU legislation and therefore provides more health protection.
+The study considered the WHO guidelines because the maximum recommended level for PM2.5 and NO2 concentrations are lower in the WHO guidelines than in the EU legislation and therefore provides more health protection.

 There is no scientific evidence suggesting that there is a particular threshold below which air pollution does not affect health.
 Recent studies have reported associations between air pollution and mortality at levels below the WHO thresholds.
 Greater reductions in air pollution levels are expected to offer larger health benefits.

 The data presented in this study show that more deaths could be prevented if air pollution levels were lowered below the current WHO thresholds.